Mixed Games Review

 Every segment of the course starts slowly and picks up the speed as it progresses, so it is easy to keep up with.
 You can also take a look at a review of upswing poker lab if you are more interested in Holdem games.

-Alongside videos covering various strategic aspects of the games, there are also many videos with examples, so this is probably the best mixed games course available right now, and it is definitely well worth the price.
+Alongside videos covering various strategic aspects of the games, there are also many videos with examples.
+This is probably the best mixed games course available right now, and it is definitely well worth the price.
 If you’re looking to learn some of these games, this course will get you there.

-All in all, I do not think you will find better-structured resources for learning mixed games, and it is a sure way to gain that extra edge and have some fun at the same time!
+All in all, I do not think you will find better-structured resources for learning mixed games.
+It is a sure way to gain that extra edge and have some fun at the same time!
 Try it for yourself!

 Disclaimer: content on mypokercoaching.com may contain affiliate links to online gambling operators and other sites.
 When you use our affiliate links, we may earn a commission based on our terms of service, but that does not influence the content on the site since we strictly follow our editorial guidelines.
 Learn more about how we make money and why we always stick to unbiased content.
 All content on this site is intended for those 21 or older or of legal gambling age in their jurisdiction.